 14. Make Your Own Ornaments

 Here, another crafting activity that works for the holidays.
 Ornaments are easy and fun to make, and the creative project is an excellent way to keep restless kids occupied when the weather outside is frightful.
-And just because the Christmas holidays are behind doesn’t mean you can’t utilize this two-in-one activity to keep the little tots occupied.
-Give them a head start on those Valentine’s Day or Easter crafts while you get some work done.
+Tackling this craft after Christmas?
+Give the kids a head start on those Valentine’s Day or Easter crafts while you get some work done.

 15. Bake Bread